Cavity Wall Insulation Removal

 1. When the property is built or altered, lumps of mortar or debris may become wedged between the cavity or on top of wall ties enabling water to penetrate through the outside skin onto your internal walls.

-2. Condensation can cause damp on your internal walls due to poor ventilation and high humidity, this can often occur after cavity wall and loft insulation is installed due to trapping the moisture within your property and generally occurs between October and March .
+2. Condensation can cause damp on your internal walls due to poor ventilation and high humidity, this can often occur after cavity wall and loft insulation is installed due to trapping the moisture within your property, you will generally see this occur between October and March .

 In order to rule out condensation we often advise our customers to invest in a hygrometer.
 This displays the humidity levels in the room and the dew point at which condensation occurs.
 The ideal humidity level should be around 30-50% we often recommend 50% which is the most comfortable level.